elliott-huge/blog-site/index.md

 ### Disclaimers:

-* Not advocating for anyone or anything mentioned here by their presence or omission unless explicitly said so
+* Not advocating for anyone or anything mentioned here by their presence or omission unless explicitly said so.
-* Opinions own
+* Opinions here are not reflective of those of my employer, associates, peers etc.
-* Content on this website may not reflect my true or current beliefs or opinions
+* Content on this website may not reflect my true or current beliefs or opinions, e.g. satire.
-* Content on this website may sustain for archival reasons
+* Content on this website may sustain for archival reasons.
-* I will make no obligations or promises regarding the existence, future, content or purpose of this website
+* I will make no obligations or promises regarding the existence, future, content or purpose of this website.
+* Everything on this site, including the site itself, is a draft.

 ### AI content declaration: